Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Across’s leveraging of Succinct's SP1 zkVM to create universal bridge verification represents the future of crosschain infrastructure, where speed, security, and scalability are no longer trade-offs.

-For emerging chains that aren't L2s, or for more exotic tokens with specialized requirements, alternatives like LayerZero's OFTs or Hyperlane's modular messaging may offer advantages.
-Each solution makes different trade-offs between security, speed, and functionality to address specific use cases.
+For emerging chains that aren't L2s, or for more exotic tokens with specialized requirements, alternatives like LayerZero's OFTs or Hyperlane's modular messaging may offer advantages depending on trade-offs.

 Across aims to be the fastest, most reliable, and easiest-to-integrate interop solution in web3.
 With ZK-powered architecture, the infrastructure is now in place to achieve this.